Holiday travelers should keep an eye on the weather forecast

 The American model also has snow as far south as Huntsville, Alabama, where 2-4 inches is forecast.
 The other model has nothing.

 Both models agree on snow in a few cities, but the timing and accumulation varies.
-Pittsburgh, for example, is forecast to pick up 2 to 4 inches in the European model 0r 6 to 10 in the American.
+Pittsburgh, for example, is forecast to pick up 2 to 4 inches in the European model or 6 to 10 in the American.

 Temperature rollercoaster